HanaSoph/departures-board/README.md

 ### Assumptions I've made

-- 'status' wording didn't match the design status wording.
+- 'status' wording in the data didn't match the status wording in the design exactly.
 I made an assumption which colour should go with each status - in the real world I would have raised this when reviewing the data and design to clarify the colours per status.
 - Kept status wording black for improved accessibility - I would have asked if this was okay to do with the appropriate person